Alameda Cemetery

 In recent decades, Eastland County has worked to revive its economy and preserve its rich heritage.
 Today, the county is known for its thriving agricultural sector, including cattle farming and crop cultivation.
 The county also attracts tourists with its natural beauty, offering outdoor recreational activities such as fishing, hunting, and camping.
 Eastland County continues to embrace its history while looking towards a promising future.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Eastland County, Texas.
+This timeline provides a condensed summary of the historical journey of Eastland County, Texas.

 • 1850 - Eastland County is established as a county in Texas.